njazz/rowguelike/README.md

 // NB: The frame is NOT cleared by the engine so you would probably need an Actor for the background

 // Pre-built ActorsBuilders in 'A' namespace:
-Engine::ActorBuilder A::Background()                       // Fills screen with spaces
+Engine::ActorBuilder A::Background(const char symbol = ' ')// Fills screen with spaces
 Engine::ActorBuilder A::PlayerChar(const char *c = "#")    // Movable player displayed as char

 // Accessing Actors